Host a workshop

 • Digital/online abuse,

-We work together with brands, organizations, schools, universities, and sports groups to curate an interactive workshop that will engage everyone.
-Within these workshops, there will be many opportunities to share your story.
+We work together with organizations, schools, universities, workplaces and sports groups to curate an interactive workshop that will engage everyone.

 Session themes